 As a mark of mourning for Prince Albert’s death, gentlemen wear a black band on their hats.
 It eventually loses its funereal association to become a fashion statement.

 Charles Lutwidge Dodgson publishes Alice in Wonderland under the pen name, Lewis Carroll.
-It is claimed that James Benning, an eccentric member of the Lock family and a servant of Dodgson, inspired the memorable Mad Hatter character.
+It is claimed by some that James Benning, the shop manager for James Lock III inspired the memorable Mad Hatter character.

 Lock sells a black fedora to the flamboyantly dressed, fiercely witty writer, Oscar Wilde to wear on his US lecture tour.